ParichatrSaipan/data_analytics_assignment/README.md

-# data Analytics Project: AI Job Salary Analysis and Market Insights 2025
+# Data Analytics Project: AI Job Salary Analysis and Market Insights 2025

 A comprehensive data analysis project exploring salary trends, market demands, and career insights in the AI industry for 2025.